9 Unexpected To-Dos for New Pet Parents

 9. Review all the things that are toxic to pets

 And there are A LOT.
-From raisins to rhododendrons, read up on the foods, plants, and other seemingly innocuous items that are dangerous or deadly if your pet ingests them.
-If they do, you’ll have the Pet Poison Helpline on speed dial, right?
+From raisins to rhododendrons, read up on the foods (dogsopens in a new tab / catsopens in a new tab), plants (dogsopens in a new tab / catsopens in a new tab), and other seemingly innocuous items that are dangerous or deadly if your pet ingests them.
+If they do, you’ll have the Pet Poison Helplineopens in a new tab on speed dial, right?

 Get thy cat to a vet, even if it’s a struggle to get them out the door.